e-oloughlin/hacker-news-clone/README.md

 # To Do

-1. Cleanup components into readable abstractions (Hide Material UI)
-2. Add simple component test for a story
+- Add simple component test for a story
-3. Install playwright
+- Install playwright
-4. Add end to end test
+- Add end to end test

 # Getting Started with Create React App